sandipndev/nodescope/readme.md

-# NodeScope — Total Visibility for your Bitcoin Nodes.
+# NodeScope: Total Visibility for your Bitcoin Nodes

 Running a Bitcoin node is powerful, but also opaque.
 You know it's syncing, you know it's connected, but *what exactly is going on under the hood?*